karimadel88/diabetes_classification/README.md

 ## Project Overview

-This project aims to predict the occurrence of diabetes in individuals using three different machine learning models: Logistic Regression, k-Nearest Neighbors (k-NN), and Decision Tree.
-The dataset used for this project is the Pima Indians Diabetes Database.

-The project involves performing exploratory data analysis, data preprocessing, model training, evaluation, and comparison of the three models.
-The objective is to assess the performance of each model in predicting the presence or absence of diabetes based on the provided features.
+Diabetes is a chronic condition that causes a person's blood sugar level to become too high, leading to various uncomfortable and potentially life-threatening symptoms.
+The prevalence of diabetes has been increasing globally, with significant health implications such as high blood pressure, increased risk of infection, heart disease, gastroparesis, damaged blood vessels, and pancreas malfunctioning (World Health Organization, 2018).

+To address the growing concerns about diabetes, our team has selected the data from the National Institute of Diabetes and Digestive and Kidney Diseases for analysis.
+This dataset is based on a study conducted on the Pima Indians of Arizona, a group known to be affected by diabetes at a higher rate due to lifestyle and genetic factors.

+The objective of this analysis is to predict, based on certain diagnostic measurements, whether a patient has diabetes or is likely to have diabetes.
+Three machine learning models, namely Logistic Regression, k-Nearest Neighbors (k-NN), and Decision Tree, will be employed to achieve this prediction.

 ## Dataset

-The dataset used in this project is the Pima Indians Diabetes Database.
-It contains various features such as glucose level, blood pressure, body mass index (BMI), and age, along with the target variable indicating the presence or absence of diabetes.
+The dataset used in this project is obtained from the National Institute of Diabetes and Digestive and Kidney Diseases.
+It consists of diagnostic measurements such as glucose level, blood pressure, body mass index (BMI), and age, along with the target variable indicating the presence or absence of diabetes.

+Several constraints were applied to the selection of instances from a larger database:

+- All patients are female.

+- All patients are at least 21 years old.

+- All patients are of Pima Indian heritage.

+The dataset provides valuable insights into the diagnostic potential of these measurements in predicting diabetes.

 The dataset can be obtained from [https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database].